Sub-Riemannian interpolation inequalities: Examples

-The above inequality is sharp, in the sense that if one replaces the exponent $5$ with a smaller one, the inequality fails for some choice of $\mu_0,\mu_1$. \end{cor} \begin{cor}[Sharp geodesic Brunn-Minkowski inequality] For all non-empty Borel sets $A,B \subset \G_2$, we have
+The above inequality is sharp, in the sense that if one replaces the exponent $5$ with a smaller one, the inequality fails for some choice of $\mu_0,\mu_1$.
+If $\mu_1$ is not absolutely continuous, an analogous result holds, provided that $t \in [0,1)$, and that in \eqref{eq:jacinterpineq-grushin} the second term on the right hand side is omitted. \end{cor} \begin{cor} For all non-empty Borel sets $A,B \subset \G_2$, we have

+The above inequality is sharp, in the sense that if one replaces the exponent $5$ with a smaller one, the inequality fails for some choice of $A,B$. \end{cor} Finally, by taking $A = y \in \G_2$, and using the fact that the Grushin plane admits a one-parameter group of metric dilations, we obtain the following result. \begin{cor} The Grushin plane, equipped with the Lebesgue measure, satisfies the $\mathrm{MCP}(K,N)$ if and only if $N \geq 5$ and $K \leq 0$. \end{cor} On the other hand, the Grushin \emph{half}-planes satisfy the $\mathrm{MCP}(K,N)$ if and only if $N \geq 4$ and $K \leq 0$, see \cite{R-gluing}.